TheAurange/gematsu-news-checker/README.md

 # gematsu-news-checker
 A userscript that will check if there is any new posts on Gematsu.
+Author: Aurange